Probation: An Introduction

 The sentencing judge has many options.
 She can continue probation.
 She can impose new conditions of probation, or remove conditions previously imposed.
 She can extend the period of probation.
 She can terminate the probation entirely.
 And, most ominously, she can resentence you completely.
 This resentence may consist of a term to be served, either in the county jail, or in the New Jersey State Prison system.
 If the judge chooses to impose a prison sentence, she is no longer limited by the terms of any previous plea bargain.
 Rather, the judge can impose whatever sentence she could have imposed for the offense in question.
 At sentencing on a New Jersey Violation of Probation, you are no longer entitled to the benefit of any original plea bargain.
 Thus if the prison exposure on the original crime was five years, but you were sentenced originally to probation, the judge can now impose a prison sentence of five years.
 You receive no credits for time on probation.
 The only time credits you get towards your new sentence is time you served on this charge while awaiting trial.

 Appeals from a Violation of Probation Determination

 If you are dissatisfied with the outcome of a Violation of Probation hearing, you can appeal.
 You can appeal the finding of Violation of Probation; you can appeal the VOP sentence; or you can appeal both.
 As with the original sentence, you have forty-five days in which to file your Notice of Appeal.
 If you lack funds to appeal, you can be represented by the Office of the Public Defender.

 Allan Marain is a New Jersey Violation of Probation lawyer.
 He has represented numerous defendants charged with violations of probation.
-Each understands the process thoroughly.
-And each is attuned to the sensitive issues involved.
+He understands the process thoroughly.
+And he is attuned to the sensitive issues involved.
 If you have been charged, or may be charged, with a Violation of Probation in New Jersey, call him.
 He can review your options with you, and assist you in making the best response.